tomzx/laravel-migration/README.md

 To use the tool, you would call `laravel-migration` within the `database` directory in the following way:

-`php ../bin/laravel-migration`
+`php ../vendor/bin/laravel-migration`

 Thus, the current setup steps are:

-1. Create a directory where you will store your `config.php` and `migrations` files
+1. Create a `database` directory where you will store your `database.php` and `migrations` files
-2. Copy `config.php` to your newly created directory and configure it to your needs
+2. Copy `database.php` to your newly created directory and configure it to your needs
 3. Create a `migrations` directory in the newly created directory
 4. You may now enjoy `laravel-migration`!